elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### Explain how the nullish coalescing operator works?
+### How does the nullish coalescing operator work?

 <details>
   <summary><strong>View Answer:</strong></summary>